yarisvt/tyk-docs/tyk-docs/content/frequently-asked-questions/long-term-support-releases.md

 ## What Is Our LTS Offering?

+We provide full support for the first 12 months, including regular maintenance intervals every seven weeks.
+Following this period, we transition to maintenance support for an additional 12 months, focusing on critical fixes and essential security patching as needed.

 We offer a 24 month long term support offering for our Gateway LTS version.
 For the first 12 months we offer **full support** which means that we will fix every 7 weeks.
 After this 12 months period is up, we will revert to **maintenance support** for a further 12 months, which offers critical fixes and critical security patching only, with the cadence being on an 'as needed' basis.

 We release a new Gateway LTS version every 12 months which includes the [latest stable Golang version](https://go.dev/dl/).

-The advantages of a 12-month Long-Term Support (LTS) window include:"
+The advantages of a 12-month Long-Term Support (LTS) window include:

 1. It allows us to keep pace with Golang versions and other key dependency upgrades, which kees both our customers and your customers safe (low CVE).
 2. It allows us to bring you the best capability whilst offering stability.